Hharkheem/SPE-DSEAT-Africa-Datathon-2024-/README.md

 - Demonstrate practical knowledge of data science in the oil & gas domain.
 - Provide accurate production predictions for oil, gas, and water.
 - Showcase competency in applying ML to reservoir engineering tasks.

 ---

-## 📧 Submission Details

-All required files were submitted via email to `speafricadseat@gmail.com` before the deadline of **13 July 2024, 11:59PM WAT** using the required naming and formatting conventions.

----